 In 1991, the Company established a tax-qualified employee savings and retirement plan (the "401(k) Plan") covering all of its employees.
-Pursuant to the 401(k) Plan, employees may elect to reduce their current compensation by up to the annual limit prescribed by statute (\$10,500 in calendar 1999) and contribute the amount of such reduction to the 401(k) Plan.
+Pursuant to the 401(k) Plan, employees may elect to reduce their current compensation by up to the annual limit prescribed by statute (10,500 in calendar 1999) and contribute the amount of such reduction to the 401(k) Plan.
 The 401(k) Plan allows for matching contributions to the 401(k) Plan by the Company, such matching and the amount of such matching to be determined at the sole discretion of the Board of Directors.
-As of June 30, 2000, no matching contributions had been made, but subsequent to that date the Company is providing discretionary matching contributions with respect to the 401(k) Plan.
+As of June 30, 2001, the Company had provided \$151,657 in discretionary matching contributions with respect to the 401(k) Plan.
 The trustee under the 401(k) Plan, at the direction of each participant, invests the assets of the 401(k) Plan in numerous investment options.
 The 401(k) Plan is intended to qualify under Section 401 of the Code so that contributions by employees to the 401(k) Plan, and income earned on plan contributions, are not taxable until withdrawn, and so that the contributions by employees will be deductible by the Company when made.